-Ok, we’re just going to say it: you should always incorporate a pair of the best studio headphones when you’re monitoring mixes.
-Any music producer who knows what they're talking about will tell you that they monitor their mixes using as many different systems as they can get their hands on: a pair of studio monitors, a Bluetooth speaker, even a car stereo.
+In our opinion a pair of the best studio headphones should always be incorporated when you’re monitoring your latest mixes.
+Any music producer worth their salt will tell you that they monitor using as many different systems as they can lay their hands on: a pair of studio monitors, a Bluetooth speaker, even a car stereo.
 And, of course, the best quality studio headphones their budget will stretch to.

-For studio use, the best monitor headphones for you will be the ones that you can mix on and produce a result that’ll sound epic wherever you play it.
-With this in mind, your choice will be entirely subjective.
-You may be looking for a pair solely for mixing purposes, or something that can pull double duty and tackle everyday music-listening duties too.
-Or perhaps you’re in the market for a pair of workhorse cans sturdy enough to cope with life on the road.
+In the studio, the best monitor headphones for you will be the ones that you can mix on and produce a result that’ll sound totally epic on whatever system you play it.
+So, your choice will be entirely subjective.
+Perhaps you’re looking for a pair solely for mixing, or something that you can employ for everyday music-listening duties too.
+Or perhaps you’re a road dog looking for a pair of workhorse cans sturdy enough to cope with life on the go.